Home > Analyses > Financial Services > The Progressive Corporation

 Revenue by Segment

-The pie chart illustrates The Progressive Corporation’s revenue distribution by segment for the fiscal year 2024, highlighting key business areas and their contributions.
+The pie chart displays The Progressive Corporation’s revenue distribution across key segments for fiscal year 2025, highlighting the relative size of each business unit.

 Key Products & Brands

-The Progressive Corporation offers a diverse range of insurance products across several key segments:
+The Progressive Corporation offers a diversified portfolio of insurance products across three main segments:

 | Product | Description |